An American switching layout in TT

 Locos and Stock

-The locos are near-identical EMD switchers, an SW8 and an SW1200, one lettered for SOO and the other for Conrail.
+Two of the locos are near-identical EMD switchers, an SW8 and an SW1200, one lettered for SOO and the other for Conrail.
 They are made by Czech company MTB and were supplied by Zeuke in Holland.
 They come with an NEM 651 DCC socket, which enabled me to easily fit a Zimo MX622N decoder in each.
 They both run very smoothly.

-The Lok-n-Roll kits come complete with trucks and wheelsets and just need couplers.
+The German kits come complete with trucks and wheelsets and just need couplers.
 Lok-n-Roll supplied these, and also wheelsets and couplers for the Shapeways gondola.
 I also bought some Shapeways brake wheels from Bone Valley Scale Models.

 Buildings and Scenery